asmitapant/Modeling-Patient-Risk-Factors-for-Binary-Outcomes-using-logistic-regression/README.md

 # Modeling-Patient-Risk-Factors-for-Binary-Outcomes-using-logistic-regression
-This project uses logistic regression to predict the likelihood of hospital readmission based on patient age, hospitalization duration, and chronic illness status.
+In this project I uses logistic regression to predict the likelihood of hospital readmission based on patient age, hospitalization duration and chronic illness status.
+Simulates practical healthcare scenarios and provides insights into which variables impact patient outcomes most, demonstrating how data science can influence medical decision-making and resource planning.